-The City just awarded \$2,000,000 in ARPA funds to repurpose an existing facility on the Salvation Army's campus to serve as a collaborative center, at which the Salvation Army and local cooperating nonprofit agencies could collaborate to offer immediate sheltering, meal and clothing assistance, daily services including hygiene, meals, lockers, mail, transportation, and laundry services; and case management services including, but not limited to, assistance with and referrals for health and mental care, job training, and placement, housing, education, governmental benefit programs, drug rehabilitation, legal aid, transportation, and other social services designed to assist those in need to find stability and become self-sufficient.
+Construction was recently completed to repurpose an existing facility on the Salvation Army's campus to serve as a collaborative center.
+The Salvation Army and local cooperating nonprofit agencies will collaborate to offer immediate sheltering, meal and clothing assistance, daily services including hygiene, meals, lockers, mail, transportation, and laundry services.
+Also case management services will be offered including, but not limited to, assistance with and referrals for health and mental care, job training, and placement, housing, education, governmental benefit programs, drug rehabilitation, legal aid, transportation, and other social services designed to assist those in need to find stability and become self-sufficient.

-The City previously received additional vouchers through the Mainstream Program which includes a homeless preference for non-elderly individuals with disabilities.
-The City's Section 8 Housing Division is partnering with local non-profits to assist homeless persons and individuals being discharged from publicly funded institutions and systems of care with accessing these additional vouchers.
+The City continues to receive vouchers through the Mainstream Program, which includes a homeless Annual Action Plan preference for non-elderly individuals with disabilities.
+The City's Section 8 Housing Division partners with local non-profits to assist homeless persons and individuals being discharged from publicly funded institutions and systems of care with accessing these additional vouchers.